The pros and cons of different electronic payment methods

 At a glance

-• With electronic payment methods, the money also moves electronically.
+• With electronic payment methods, the money flows electronically

 • Debit cards, credit cards, prepaid cards and TWINT are popular electronic payment methods in Switzerland.

-• Mobile payments by smartphone are also on the rise.
+• Mobile payments via smartphone are also very popular.

-Find more tips on managing your money easily in the money newsletter.
+Get more tips for managing your money easily with the money newsletter.

 Swiss customers have access to an increasing number of payment methods.
 But in what scenario are you best off using online banking?
 When is a debit card or credit card the better choice?
 And what is TWINT suitable for?
 We have compared the most popular electronic payment methods for you.